loomio/loomio/docs/en/development_handbook/accessibility.md

 `<section class="thread-group" aria-label: "Thread group">`

-### Using alerts/flash messages

-When a user performs a successful action, they should be alerted to the result of their action via a focused flash message.
-For example, when a user successfully posts a comment in a thread, this action should prompt a flash message that informs them their comment was posted successfully.
-The flash message should hold the focus for a short period before disappearing, at which time the focus should return to the relevant element on the page.
-In the comment example, this might be the body of the user's comment.

 ### Using focus to draw attention to modals and popups

-When a modal or popup is launched the focus should be on the modal header, not on an element that is now in the background.
+Modals should have a header with an h1.
+When a modal or popup is launched, the focus should be transferred to the modal h1.
+We also use `aria-labels` to label the modal.

 ### Color contrast